Pain · Distribution

 Map the stack.
 Name the missing layers.
 Staff each one on the right terms.

-Stage one: map the stack against the buyer journey.
-Pull the actual buyer journey for the strategic SKU end to end.
+Stage one: map the stack against the buyer path.
+Pull the actual buyer path for the strategic SKU end to end.
 Awareness, evaluation, quote, install, warranty, parts, service, replacement.
 For each step, name the entity that handles it today, the contract that covers them, and the comp incentive that runs them.
-The output is a layer-by-layer audit that names every blank.
+The output is a layer-by-layer map that names every blank.

 Stage two: name the right entity per layer.
-Independent manufacturer's reps for the rep layer with a published commission anchor.
+Independent manufacturer's reps for the rep layer with a clear incentive.
 A master distributor for national inventory with stocking minimums.
 Regional distributors for regional fulfillment.
 Named dealers and integrators for install.
 A named OEM-tier partner for the named-account band.
-A published service-network footprint with named partners by region.
-A parts-network commitment with a US lead-time SLA.
-A marketplace presence for machine-driven discovery.
+A service-network footprint with named partners by region.
+A parts-network commitment the buyer can understand.
+A marketplace and category-search presence for the buyer's first shortlist.
 The right entity per layer is rarely the existing distributor extended sideways.

 Stage three: lock the review rhythm and the named accountability seat.
 Quarterly stack review against named-layer scorecards.
 Monthly layer-development cadence.
 One named US-side accountability seat that owns the stack diagram and the layer build plan.
 The head office sets policy and reads the scorecard.
 The named US seat runs the layers.

-This work fits inside a Market Entry Sprint (six to ten weeks, one US distribution stack mapped and the first two missing layers scoped), a Cross-Border Build (three to six months, multi-layer US distribution architecture with secondary-channel pilots, the standard shape for committed US scale), or a Group Partnership (monthly retainer, twelve-month minimum, for groups running multiple US distribution stacks).
-Pricing is confirmed in discovery, not on the public site.
+This work fits inside a Market Entry Sprint (six to ten weeks, one US distribution stack mapped and the first two missing layers scoped), a Cross-Border Build (three to six months, multi-layer US distribution architecture with secondary-channel pilots), or a Group Partnership (monthly retainer, twelve-month minimum, for groups running multiple US distribution stacks).
+Fit and commercial terms are handled privately after the inquiry.

 Before rebuild (single-agreement stack)After rebuild (named-layer stack)